Information About Colin - Ely tutor - (11 reviews)

 I am a very experienced qualified teacher who is friendly and hardworking!

-I currently work as a supply teacher in local schools for about 50% of the week leaving me time and energy to tutor after school!
+I currently work in local schools for about 50% of the week leaving me time and energy to tutor after school!

 Being in schools keeps me up to date with changes in the curriculum etc.

 I am available in the day for those not in school and especially for home schooled children,

 I am keen to help those who have been told that they are useless at maths or have lost confidence in their ability to be able to do maths.
 Maths doesn't need to be one of those subjects that is hated!

 Have been tutoring since 2006 with tutees aged from 9 to 17 year olds .